pburkholder/puppet-at-audax/elements/elements.md

 ## Third Generation Configuration Management

+.notes To better illustrate what Puppet is and is not, a quick look at the evoluion of C.M.

-!SLIDE bullets incremental transition=fade
+!SLIDE bullets incremental

 # CM Generations #

-1. DIY, Provisioning, RDist, SSH-in-a-for-loop
+1. DIY, Provisioning, RDist, SSH-in-a-For-Loop
 1. Enterprise SiaFL: OpsWare, Bladelogic, Tivoli
 1. Infrastructure-as-Code